brian14708/wh-briefings/speeches-remarks/2021-02/2021-02-22-remarks-by-president-biden-on-the-more-than-500000-american-lives-lost-to-covid-19.md

 modified_time: 2021-02-22 19:35:52-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/02/22/remarks-by-president-biden-on-the-more-than-500000-american-lives-lost-to-covid-19/
 published_time: 2021-02-22 19:35:51-05:00
-title: "Remarks by President Biden on the More Than 500,000 American Lives Lost to\
+title: "Remarks by President\_Biden on the More Than 500,000 American Lives Lost to\_\
-  \ COVID- \u2060 19"
+  COVID-\u206019"
 ---

 Cross Hall